 In addition, EMDR can be particularly helpful for working through distressing memories, emotional states and negative beliefs that feel “stuck” despite an intellectual awareness that these reactions may either be maladaptive or irrational.
 It can allow our minds and bodies to work through these experiences in a different way than what is possible with talk therapy alone.
 By identifying, reprocessing and resolving distressing memories from the past, we can establish a greater sense of wellness and personal freedom in the present, and feel less daunted by future-oriented concerns.

-I have completed my training in EMDR, obtained the consultation hours required in order to qualify for certification as an EMDR therapist, and have engaged in my own personal EMDR therapy with a qualified practitioner.
-I have found that my personal experience as the recipient of EMDR therapy has been highly beneficial towards my own emotional wellness and has allowed me to let go of some the trauma that had previously haunted me for many years.
-Between my training and experience with EMDR, I can effectively provide this treatment modality while my application for certification is pending.
+I have completed my certification as an EMDR therapist, and have engaged in my own personal EMDR therapy with a qualified practitioner.
+I have found that my personal experience as the recipient of EMDR therapy has been highly beneficial towards my own emotional wellness and has allowed me to let go of some the traumas that had previously haunted me for many years.
+It is thus a privilege for me to be able to provide this service to those who seek a similar healing path.